-CEL continually develops innovative programs, partnerships and resources in our mission to eliminate the achievement gap.
+CEL continually develops innovative programs, partnerships and resources in our mission to eliminate educational inequities.

-Through an emerging partnership, AASA members will have increased access to CEL training opportunities around developing instructional leadership.
+Through partnerships with CEL, such as the AASA National Principal Supervisor Academy, AASA members have increased access to CEL training opportunities around developing instructional leadership.

 Mathematica Policy Research / American Institutes for Research / Pemberton Research / Social Policy Research Associates

 Mathematica Policy Research, along with its partners American Institutes for Research, Pemberton Research, and Social Policy Research Associates, is conducting a rigorous, multi-year, large-scale evaluation of the effectiveness of principal professional development for the U.S. Department of Education's Institute of Education Sciences.
 CEL played a central role in the study as the sole provider of training and coaching interventions aimed at honing principals’ skills.
 Learn more.

 Through a partnership with the Michigan Association of Secondary School Principals, CEL has jointly developed Pivot with 5D+, an electronic teacher observation and evaluation tool based on CEL’s 5 Dimensions of Teaching and Learning instructional framework and the 5D+ Teacher Evaluation Rubric.

 The San Diego County Office of Education provides transformational professional learning opportunities for 42 Southern California school districts serving over 500,000 students.
 CEL’s partnership with San Diego COE marries the Center's expertise with a high-performing local organization able to offer California school districts immediate practice, application and feedback.